Commutative Algorithms Approximate the LLL-distribution: Abstract

 \section{Abstract}

-Following the groundbreaking works of Moser and Tardos~\cite{Moser,MT} that made the Lov\'{a}sz Local Lemma (LLL) constructive, a series of works have exploited key ingredients of their analysis to come up with a plethora of results.

-A first line of works employs the \emph{entropy compression method}, a beautiful technique developed by Moser~\cite{Moser} in his original work to make the LLL constructive for $k$-CNF formulas, to analyze stochastic search algorithm similar to the Moser-Tardos algorithm but without explicitly referring to a specific version of the LLL.
-Such an example is a class of \emph{backtracking} algorithms for Constraint Satisfaction Problems (CSPs) introduced by Grytczuk, Kozik and Micek~\cite{dujmovic2016nonrepetitive}, and later approached more systematically by the work of Esperet and Parraeu~\cite{acyclic}, which have found applications in a wide variety of problems.

-A different series of works have exploited a key ingredient of the original analysis of Moser and Tardos, the \emph{witness tree lemma}, in order to: derive deterministic, parallel and distributed algorithms for the LLL, to estimate the entropy of the output distribution, to partially avoid bad events, to deal with super-polynomially many bad events, and even to devise new algorithmic frameworks.
-Unfortunately, these results do not extend to the most general algorithmic LLL frameworks~\cite{AIJACM,HV,Harmonic}.
-Mainly, this is because the witness tree lemma, provably, no longer holds.

-Our first contribution is to extend the algorithmic framework of Achlioptas and Iliopoulos~\cite{AIJACM,Harmonic} and provide a Local Lemma criterion that can capture every application of backtracking algorithms we are aware of and more.
-Our second contribution is to show that for \emph{commutative} algorithms, a class recently introduced by Kolmogorov and which captures the vast majority of LLL applications, the witness tree lemma holds.
-Armed with this fact, we extend the main result of Haeupler, Saha, and Srinivasan~\cite{Haeupler_jacm} to commutative algorithms, establishing that the output of such algorithms well-approximates the \emph{LLL-distribution}, i.e., the distribution obtained by conditioning on all bad events being avoided, and give several new applications.
-Moreover, we define a class of commutative backtracking algorithms and show that we can get analogous results.
+Following the groundbreaking Moser-Tardos algorithm for the Lov\'{a}sz Local Lemma (LLL), a series of works have exploited a key ingredient of the original analysis, the witness tree lemma, in order to: derive deterministic, parallel and distributed algorithms for the LLL, to estimate the entropy of the output distribution, to partially avoid bad events, to deal with super-polynomially many bad events, and even to devise new algorithmic frameworks.
+Meanwhile, a parallel line of work has established tools for analyzing stochastic local search algorithms motivated by the LLL that do not fall within the Moser-Tardos framework.
+Unfortunately, the aforementioned results do not transfer to these more general settings.
+Mainly, this is because the witness tree lemma, provably, does not longer hold.
+Here we prove that for commutative algorithms, a class recently introduced by Kolmogorov and which captures the vast majority of LLL applications, the witness tree lemma does hold.
+Armed with this fact, we extend the main result of Haeupler, Saha, and Srinivasan to commutative algorithms, establishing that the output of such algorithms well-approximates the \emph{LLL-distribution}, i.e., the distribution obtained by conditioning on all bad events being avoided, and give several new applications.
+For example, we show that the recent algorithm of Molloy for list-coloring number of sparse, triangle-free graphs can output exponential many list-colorings of the input graph.